genouest/biomaj2galaxy/README.md

 To see how to use each script (not necessarily from BioMAJ), just launch it with --help option.

-Here is an example post-process and remove process configuration for BioMAJ:
+Here is an example post-process and remove process configuration for BioMAJ, using data manager:

     B1.db.post.process=GALAXY
     GALAXY=galaxy_dm